 My love affair with art started early.
 At 10-years-old, I had already been touring the world with the Marie Brooks Caribbean Dance Company out of Brooklyn, New York.
-I was able to perform at Gracie Mansion, The United Nations, Gullah Festival in South Carolina, the National Black Arts Festival in Atlanta, and Sabemod Festival in Paris, France.
+I was able to perform at Gracie Mansion (the Mayor’s home in New York City), The United Nations, Gullah Festival in South Carolina, the National Black Arts Festival in Atlanta, the Apollo Theater, Sabemod Festival in Paris, France, and so many more places.
 Not only were weekly performances part of my enculturation into the art world, the walls of the dance studio, where I spent hours rehearsing, were filled with bright, colorful artworks by Black artists.
 I was so enamored with the paintings, I would admiringly stare at them when practicing ballet.
 To learn more, I enrolled in my middle school art class at Phillipa Schuyler School for the Gifted and Talented.
 There, I learned a bit of art history, and I learned that my favorite painting in the dance studio employed pointillism.

-As a participant of the inaugural class of the Burnaway Emerging Art Writers Mentorship Program, I learned about the practice of art criticism from notable critics from around the country.
+As a participant of the inaugural class of the Burnaway Emerging Art Writers Mentorship Program, I learned about the practice of art criticism from notable national critics.
 For the CUE Art Foundation Art Critic Mentoring Program, I worked one-on-one with a mentor to write a catalogue essay for Nancy Floyd’s photography exhibition, Weathering Time.
-I write weekly articles for Black Art in America, where I attempt to assert a distinct place for Black art in the larger art world.
+For more than three years, I wrote articles for Black Art in America, where I asserted a distinct place for Black art in the larger art world.
 I have written for Washington City Paper, ArtsATL, Burnaway, Nashville Scene, ARTS.BLACK, Number, Inc., and AFROPUNK.
-I am an active member of Women’s Caucus for Art and co-editor of the Winter 2021 issue of the organization’s member publication, Artlines.
+I am an active member of Women’s Caucus for Art and was co-editor of the Winter 2021 issue of the organization’s member publication, Artlines.